ramonechen/Face-Recognizer/README.md

 Thank you **Professor Weihong Deng**, **PhD Candidate Zhong Yaoyao**, and **Master Candidate Chengrui Wang** for training and providing the SFace model!

 ## Why Java?
-I started this project because my internship manager asked me to do this, both as a learning experience and as a test of my skills.
-Before I started looking at OpenCV, I asked him what programming language I should use and the answer was ***"preferably Java"***.
+Initially developed as a prototype, this project was designed for possible integration into the company where I completed my internship in Summer 2024.
+Before I started looking at OpenCV, I asked my office manager what programming language I should use for the application and the answer was ***"preferably Java"***.

-This made sense in the context of the workplace because most of our projects were written in Java.
+This made sense in the context of the workplace because most of the company's projects were written in Java, allowing seamless integration.
 However, this did not make sense in the context of OpenCV as I discovered quickly that OpenCV is native to C++.
 While there is an official OpenCV Java API, I chose to use a [third-party API](https://github.com/bytedeco/javacv) mostly because the official one isn't available as a Maven dependency.

-The reason I say using Java makes no sense is because there was zero technical reason for me to do so.
-I'm familiar enough with C++ and Python to have not done this in Java, and it wasn't required by my manager.
-But ever since I started writing the code, I've been gaslighting myself into thinking that I was in too deep already.
+I say Java makes little sense because I could have easily done this project in C++ or Python, as Java was only ever a recommendation.
+But ever since I started writing the code, I kept on gaslighting myself into thinking that I was in too deep already.

 As a result, I dealt with scarce documentation (having to cross-reference C++ docs), unhelpful error messages (if C++ errors weren't cryptic enough, they look worse coming from the JVM), and a LOT of manual memory management (why do I have to free C pointers in Java?).